 From the New York Tribune.
-John Philip Sousa says that his naval John Philip Sousa says that his naval band of two hundred members at the Great Lakes training station is to re-main a permanent organization. ' Re-cently he was asked as to the kind of song the American soldiers will make their "Tipperary," and Mr. Sousa re-plied:
+John Philip Sousa says that his naval John Philip Sousa says that his naval band of two hundred members at the Great Lakes training station is to remain a permanent organization.
+Remain a permanent organization.
+Remain the was asked as to the kind of song the American soldiers will make their "Tipperary," and Mr. Sousa replied: